 James is an active member of his church and a dedicated advocate for the homeless.
 In his role, James regularly speaks at churches and universities.
 When he began experiencing bowel control problems in 2010, he had to severely restrict his activities.

 When James was in public, away from the security of his own bathroom, he had to make a plan.
-"The first thing I would do was to find out where the bathroom was and determine how quickly I could get there.
-I couldn't do my daily activities—all the simple things we take for granted were compromised."
+'The first thing I would do was to find out where the bathroom was and determine how quickly I could get there.
+I couldn't do my daily

 James' life today is full.
 He serves meals, cooks, cleans, and spends time talking with men at the local homeless shelter.
 He speaks to groups, educating them about homelessness and how they can help.